 Prepares instructors in the pedagogy and course administration of teaching online courses and provides an overview of various technologies available for online instruction.
 Focuses on the strategies of collaborating and teaching online.
-This course is intended for PreK-12 teachers and administrators.Prerequisites: Must be a licensed and/or in-service PreK-12 teacher or administrator and have basic computer skills.Lecture 3 hours per week.
+This course is intended for PreK-12 teachers and administrators.
+Prerequisites: Must be a licensed and/or inservice PreK-12 teacher or administrator and have basic computer skills.
+Lecture 3 hours per week.

-EDU 295 Topics in Education: Updating Classroom Assessment for Student Growth 3 cr.
+EDU 295 Topics in Education: Updating Classroom Assessment for Student Growth (3 cr.)

 Develops effective assessment practices of in-service teachers.
 Focuses on a balanced assessment approach emphasizing the use of formative and summative assessments.
 Utilizes quality rubrics as a vital component of effective classroom assessment.
-Addresses local, state, and federal requirements that impact classroom assessment.
-Examines the concept that quality assessment is vital to student success.
+Addresses local, state, and federal requirements that impact classroom assessment is vital to student success.
 Emphasizes the application of course content to each teacher's individual classroom setting.
 Prerequisite: Must be a licensed and/or in-service preK-12 teacher or administrator.
 Lecture 3 hours per week.